wp-plugins/smartbroker/readme.txt

 **[sb_search_page size_low="15" size_high="30"price_low="30000" price_high="80000" keyword_examples="e.g. bow thruster" results_per_page="20"]**

-= 6 - Themeing =
+= 6 - Theming =

-All the themeing of the plugin is handled by the main WordPress theme, so font and colours should match existing pages.
+All the theming of the plugin is handled by the main WordPress theme, so font and colours should match existing pages.
 However, some tweaking may be necessary to get the pages looking just how you'd like them to.

 All SmartBroker elements are including with a wrapper (#sb_wrapper).
 This allows you to style just the plugin elements without touching the existing site.